If you ask a driven person what the key is to their motivation, you will be surprised to find out that motivation doesn’t come naturally.

 Your date with your very upbeat music must be at least 15 minutes long!

 It is amazing how you can immediately change your state of mind with music, and this is exactly what we are trying to trick the brain to do.
-Some of Katie Perry’s songs are what I like to listen to to get me stoked about being alive!
+Some of Katie Perry’s songs are what I like to listen to in order to get me stoked about being alive!

 “I got the eye of the tiger, a fighter